maiska/qubes-doc.rtd/developer/services/qrexec.rst

 Whenever a RPC request for an action is received, the domain checks the first matching line of the files in ``/etc/qubes/policy.d/`` and ``/run/qubes/policy.d/`` to determine access: whether to allow the request, what VM to redirect the execution to, and what user account the program should run under.
 Note that if the request is redirected (``target=`` parameter), policy action remains the same – even if there is another rule which would otherwise deny such request.
 If no policy rule is matched, the action is denied.

-In the target VM, a file in either of the following locations must exist, containing the file name of the program that will be invoked, or being that program itself – in which case it must have executable permission set (``chmod +x``):

-- ``/etc/qubes-rpc/RPC_ACTION_NAME`` when you make it in the template qube;

-- ``/usr/local/etc/qubes-rpc/RPC_ACTION_NAME`` for making it only in an app qube.

 Files in ``/run/qubes/policy.d/`` are deleted when the system is rebooted.
 This is useful for temporary policy that contains the name or UUID of a disposable VM, which will not be meaningful after the system has rebooted.
 Such policy files can be created manually, but they are usually created automatically by a Qrexec call to dom0.

 Making an RPC call